 Lastly, To Klouvi is a tiny place in the middle of one of the main streets of the district.
 If your preferred evening consists of long, leisurely conversations whilst the idea of screaming at the top of your lungs, just in order to be heard, does not appeal to you, then this is your place!
 It offers a laid-back atmosphere with a wide variety of drinks and cocktails that will intrigue even the most difficult of customers.

-Petralona, a lively centre with plenty of tavernas, bars and cafes has managed to preserve her traditional, vintage style whilst also incorporating a rather more contemporary aesthetic.
-Perhaps not as well frequented by the many visitors who come to Athens each year, Petralona is a neighbourhood worthy of your time and exploration.
+Petralona, a lively center with plenty of tavernas, bars, and cafes has managed to preserve ita traditional, vintage style while also incorporating a contemporary aesthetic.
+Perhaps not as well frequented by the many visitors who come to Athens each year, Petralona is a neighborhood worthy of your time and exploration.